Scartho Road Cemetery, Grimsby: Cemetery buildings

 Construction of the various cemetery structures began in late 1888 and are all Grade II listed buildings.
 The Scartho Chapel buildings form a group with the Gatekeeper's Lodge, the former Cemetery Waiting Rooms and toilet block and the inner gateway.
 The Chapels are in the Gothic revival style and were designed by architect Ernest William Farebrother for the Grimsby Corporation Cemetery Committee.
 All the cemetery buildings were constructed by local firm J. Thompson Builders of Grimsby and were erected in red brick in an English bond with limestone dressings.
 The roofs to all the buildings are in distinctive Westmoreland green slate.
 The listed cemetery gates were restored in 2019.

 The Grade II listed former Cemetery Lodge is now a private residence.
 The memorial to Sir Henry Bennett (1827-1895) is a Grade II listed structure.

+The Cemetery entrance was used in the 1985 film Clockwise.